petioptrv/obsidian-sync/README.md

 ### Supported Features

 - All default Anki note types.
-- Option to add Obsidian URL field to the Back Template of every Anki card to allow opening the Obsidian note (works on mobile too).
+- Option to add [Obsidian URI](https://help.obsidian.md/Extending+Obsidian/Obsidian+URI) field to the Back Template of every Anki card to allow opening the Obsidian note (works on mobile too).
-- Links to other notes in Obsidian files are translated to Obsidian URLs for Anki notes.
+- Links to other notes in Obsidian files are translated to [Obsidian URIs](https://help.obsidian.md/Extending+Obsidian/Obsidian+URI) when synced to Anki.
 - The set of embedded media (image, audio, video) files officially supported by Obsidian.
   - See [this page](https://help.obsidian.md/Files+and+folders/Accepted+file+formats) for the file formats supported by Obsidian.
   - See the [limitations section](#media) for details on how media files are handled.